awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

       // process event
       if ( event.size() != 2 )
       {
-        throw new InputLengthException("Input must be an array that contains 2 numbers.");
+        throw new InputLengthException("Input must be a list that contains 2 numbers.");
       }
       int numerator = event.get(0);
       int denominator = event.get(1);